 Once admitted to the program, students become teacher candidates, form a cohort, and are immersed in education coursework during the spring semester of their junior year and fall semester of their senior year.
 Recommendation for licensure in North Carolina occurs upon completion of all program requirements, usually in the spring of the senior year.

 Teaching licenses are issued through the North Carolina Department of Public Instruction.
-All licensing questions should be addressed to Tracy Ebert, the WFU Department of Education Licensure Officer.
+All licensing questions should be addressed to Neelam Awan, the WFU Department of Education Licensure Officer.